UPPMAX/UPPMAX-documentation/docs/cluster_guides/modules.md

 and users have to explicitly tell their terminal which version of which software they need.

-!!! question "Using the Miarka cluster?"

-    Then you may have different modules.

 To have new software installed on an UPPMAX cluster, users must explicitly request a version of a piece of software.
 As of today, there are nearly [800+ programs and packages, with multiple versions](https://www.uppmax.uu.se/resources/software/installed-software/)